r-grandorder/tri-hermes/en/pages/Singularity/camelot.md

 Chaldea processed that relic, using it as a catalyst for summons, and buried it in the body of a fused being.

 **Holmes:**
-I am sure you can understand this, {(M) Mr. /(F) Ms. } Fujimaru...That while the weapon she carries looks like a shield, that's not what it actually is.
+I am sure you can understand this, [♂ Mr. /♀ Ms. ] Fujimaru...That while the weapon she carries looks like a shield, that's not what it actually is.

 **Holmes:**
 That the first Servant you contracted with is actually the groundwork for gathering many Heroic Spirits.